This post may contain affiliate links. Please read our disclosure policy.

 • If you’d like to avoid canned fruit, use fresh fruit.
 I would suggest cutting it up and freezing it so the smoothie will still be frosty and thick.

-• If you are opposed to using a small amount of blue food coloring to achieve the blue layer, it’s totally fine to skip that layer!
+• I added a small amount of orange and blue food coloring to enhance those specific layers.
+The orange layer needed a little boost to make it more vibrant, and as for the blue layer, it’s nearly impossible to achieve that true blue hue without some form of coloring.
 If you want to go the all natural route, here is a tutorial for how to make natural blue food coloring, or you can buy natural blue food coloring here or here as well.